praveensastry/knockbot/README.md

 npm start # Starts the server on port 8765 npm test # Runs the test suite
 ```

+## Further Improvements

+Add support for parallel tournaments
+Improve coding standards
+Current implementation fetches all the teams data as a loading step, can we make it better?

 ## Server API